Iliyan-Darediya/DGL-114-ProcessPortfolio/README.md

     - It should be used as a todo task manager
     - It should use keyboard as an input sourse
     - It has the power to display another dialog in itself

+## Week-8

+### 0801

+App choosen Instagram
+-  Shared Preferences:
+    -  Which stories were vied, which messages were read and replied, the user's stories, the user's bio.
+-  App-Specific Files:
+    -  The user's chat with other users, like and comments option are App-Specific Files.
+    -  The Posts could also be considered as App-Specific Files
+-  Shared Storage:
+    -  Most of the files seem to be stored on the cloud.
+But the app gives the user permission to store some to their files on local storage, provided they are logged in and are storing data regarding their own profile.
+-  Database:
+    -  Mostly all the files are uploaded to the cloud and not the user's disk.
+Thereby I gather that Instagram rarely uses local database.
+Something like the users login details could be stored in the disk storage
+-  Cloud:
+    -  Mostly all the files are uploaded to the cloud and not the user's disk.
+Thereby I gather that Instagram mostly uses cloud based database.
+Something like the users posts could be stored on the cloud.

+### 0802

+Advanced To-Do list settings
+-  Shared Preferences:
+    -  The user's prefered theme.
+Tasks completed or incomplete.
+-  App-Specific Files:
+    -  At times the user might want to store extremely private information, so maybe the app could use encryption to do so.
+-  Shared Storage:
+    -  If the user uploads images, videos or any documents then maybe that could be used by other apps.
+    -  If the user wishes to post their list on social media, then we could do so by using shared storage
+-  Database:
+    -  The user could synchronise their to-do list items with a clock/calender locally.
+-  Cloud:
+    -  If the user wishes to run the app on multiple devices then we can make that happen by using cloud storage